-The first remote is habitual for Philips TVs: a large one with a standard set of buttons on one side and a QWERTY keyboard on a reverse.
+The first remote is common for Philips TVs: a large one with a standard set of buttons on one side and a QWERTY keyboard on a reverse.
 The second remote is much more interesting, it looks like a kind of “magic wand”.
 A thin one with several main TV control buttons, a touch trackpad and a microphone for a sound search:

 What about the connectors and the connections?

 Philips 55OLED803 TV connectors panel

 The connectors are traditionally placed on two panels: one is pointing down, the other one - to the side.
 The TV has:

 - 2xHDMI 1.4.
 Two in different directions, one side supports the MHL;